While on Leave

 If you Become Ill or Injured During a Personal Leave of Absence

 If you continued your coverage during your personal leave and you get sick or injured during your leave, you can apply for Extended Disability Benefits (EDB) and serve the 90-day elimination period.
-However, assuming your EDB application is approved, no benefits will be paid and no benefit waivers will be put into place until the end of your approved personal leave.
+However, if your EDB application is approved, no benefits will be paid and no benefit waivers will be put into place until the end of your approved personal leave.
 For more information, contact ASEBP and ask to speak with Early Intervention Services.

-If you Become Completely Disabled
+If you Become Disabled

 If you have a serious or prolonged illness that makes you unable to work more than 90 days, you may be eligible for Extended Disability Benefits (EDB).
 EDB is a total disability program, which means you must be completely unable to work due to your illness or injury.
 During the 90-day elimination period, an ASEBP intake facilitator will contact you to gather information and guide you through the application process.
 Note your participation in EDB will need to be supported by medical documentation.

-To be eligible for EDB, you must:
+To be eligible for EDB, you must be under the age of 65 and:

 - Have EDB coverage and meet the definition of total disability